 Heat Pumps vs. Propane Furnaces

 There are several options for home heating.
 To understand which system is best for your home, it’s important to look at a variety of factors.
 Important considerations include performance, efficiency, cost and comfort.
-In this article, we’ll take a closer look at ground source heat pumps (GHSP’s) and high-efficiency propane furnaces and provide you with facts and information you can use to make the best choice for your home.
+In this article, we’ll take a closer look at ground source heat pumps (GSHP’s) and high-efficiency propane furnaces and provide you with facts and information you can use to make the best choice for your home.

 First, let’s take a look at the energy source.
 High-efficiency propane furnaces use propane as the primary source of energy.
 A small amount of electric energy is used for the blower.
-In addition, propane furnaces use the thermal energy released by propane combustion to deliver hot air to the home for optimal performance and does not require a back-up system.
+In addition, propane furnaces use the thermal energy released by propane combustion to deliver hot air to the home for optimal performance and does not require a backup system.
 Ground source heat pumps use more electricity.
 They use the ground’s ability to act as a heat source with electricity powering pumps, compressors and fans.
-While GHSP’s do often have high-efficiency ratings, they also consume more standard power from power plants.
+While GSHP’s do often have high-efficiency ratings, they also consume more standard power from power plants.

 The Efficiency of Propane Furnaces Compared to Ground Source Heat Pumps